O96a/sudatutor-v6/LINUX_DEPLOYMENT.md

 # or
 cd ~/sudatutor-v6

+# IMPORTANT: Load environment variables before building
+# Docker needs to read the .env file during build
+export $(grep -v '^#' .env | xargs)

 # Build the Docker image (this may take 5-10 minutes)
+# The API key will be baked into the static files during build
-docker-compose build
+docker-compose build --no-cache

 # View build progress
 # You should see:
 # - Installing npm dependencies
-# - Building the application
+# - Building the application with Vite
 # - Creating production image
 ```

+**Note:** The `--no-cache` flag ensures a fresh build with the latest environment variables.

 ### Step 2: Start the Application